EXCERPTS FROM CRISIS AND DISASTER SURVIVAL

 11- enlargement bridges **

-12- splitting of the exit and entry ramps of the underground passages.
+12- doubling of the exit and entry ramps for underground passages.

-13 - realization of axes with large traffics underground in cities, with parking lots, at important points: stations, administrative and commercial areas. **
+13 - construction of high-traffic axes underground in towns, with parking lots, at important points: stations, administrative and commercial areas. **

 14- successive positioning of exits and entries in this order so as not to cut the two circulations. **